 Western Washington Days on Market

-❱ It took an average of 16 days for a home to go pending in the second quarter of the year.
-This was 2 fewer days than in the same quarter of 2021, and 9 fewer days than in the first quarter.
+❱ It took an average of 35 days for homes to sell in the second quarter.
+This was 20 more days than in the same quarter of 2022, but 21 fewer days compared to the first quarter of this year.

 This speedometer reflects the state of the region’s real estate market using housing inventory, price gains, home sales, interest rates, and larger economic factors.